 Bottom line: Medium is ideal if you want to publish today and build an audience with zero technical hurdles.
 If you’re serious about monetization, you’ll eventually want your own site for full control.

-How We Chose Which Blogging Platforms to Review
+How I Chose Which Blogging Platforms to Review

-We selected our top five by weighting the factors that matter most to new and growing blogs:
+I selected my top five by weighting the factors that matter most to new and growing blogs:

 • User-friendliness and learning curve